Ryan121/ansible-dev/README.md

 # ansible-dev
-A repo to develop and test ansible playbooks
+A repo to develop, test and run ansible playbooks